Lemoncode/react-lab-sessions/day-1/02-routing/Readme.md

   - Why do we get a hash character in the url?
 You can make use of react-router _HashHistory_ or _BrowserHistory_ (https://stackoverflow.com/questions/36289683/what-is-the-difference-between-hashhistory-and-browserhistory-in-react-router),
   - I would like to have some link based navigation, how does it work?
 Let's jump into this.
   - I remember the good old ASP .net days where I had _master pages_ is there a similar concept in React?
-Yups we will go throug it.
+Yups we will go through it.
   - What about hardcoding url's... is it considered as a bad practice?
 Yes let's group them in a single place using consts.